• Skip to primary navigation

 How Do You Paint White Distressed Look

-When it comes to furniture, the shabby, distressed look is big right now.
+Regarding furniture, the shabby, distressed look is big right now.

 A lick of white paint on your old furniture will not only give it a new lease of life, but it’s perfect for achieving that chalky, slightly distressed look that is huge in the decor world right now.

-How to distress furniture
+How to Distress Furniture

 This is one of the most popular methods for distressing your furniture.